 In particular, the Report highlights the disproportionate level of Child Poverty among Aboriginal Canadians and, in particular First Nation Canadians living on-reserve.....To CONTINUE

 Welcome to the Mi'kmaq Confederacy of PEI

-Working together to improve the lives of
+Working together to enhance the lives of

 Mi’kmaq on Prince Edward Island, now and in the future.

 MCPEI is guided by the following core values:

 Respect: we honour and value the diverse viewpoints and beliefs of all individuals, and promote collaborative relationships that are based on trust, understanding and acceptance.